 I have now found another way to give back, through Hole 72.
 Hole 72 is a charitable organization that I created to raise funds and awareness towards mental health.
 Why is it called Hole 72?
 Because in just one day I play 72 holes of golf (thats 4 games back to back, the equivalent of a PGA golf event) as a way for people to support me in my journey to reach my funding goal.
 Since I started the company in 2014, I have travelled to 3 different countries to play; Iceland, United States and New Zealand.
 Collectively, $5000 was raised, 140 holes were pared, 24 holes were birdied, 2 were eagled, and 155 kilometres were walked.
-This year we are bringing it back home and playing in Vancouver, Canada.
-My goal is to reach $10,000 with the help of all of you!
+Last year we played locally in Vancouver, Canada where we shattered our goal to raise $10,000 and went on to raise $19,500!
+This year we are aiming for the same amazing success and going local again, stay tuned for more info coming soon!

 Mental illness indirectly affects all Canadians at some time through a family member, friend or colleague.